FreeFem/FreeFem-doc/docs/documentation/FiniteElement.md

 	- `:::freefem intalledges(Th, 1)(K*v*w) = ` $\displaystyle\sum_{{T\in\mathtt{Th},T\subset \Omega_{1}}}\int_{\p T } K\,v\,w$

-	- They contribute to the sparse matrix of type `:::freefem matrix` which, whether declared explicitly or not is contructed by FreeFem++.
+	- They contribute to the sparse matrix of type `:::freefem matrix` which, whether declared explicitly or not, is constructed by FreeFem++.

-* The right hand-side of the PDE in 3d, the terms of the linear form: for given functions $K,\, f$:
+* The right hand-side of the Partial Differential Equation in 3D, the terms of the linear form: for given functions $K,\, f$:

 	- `:::freefem int3d(Th)(K*w) = ` $\displaystyle\sum_{T\in\mathtt{Th}}\int_{T} K\,w$